 Although Laurent has been primarily a practitioner throughout his career, he is also a researcher and educator in the field of Applied Sports & Exercise Nutrition, with a number of publications in peer-reviewed journals, and is the host of the highly acclaimed ‘We Do Science’ Podcast.
 Laurent plays an active role in supporting his profession and fellow professionals in any way he can and is currently serving as a member of the registration panel of the UK Sport and Exercise Nutrition Register (SENr).

-Laurent is a highly experienced educator & lecturer, and in addition to his current educational roles at GPI he was also the founding program leader for the MSc program in Sport & Exercise Nutrition program at Middlesex University which he ran for several years.
+Laurent is a highly experienced educator & lecturer, and in addition to his current role at the IOPN he was also the founding program leader for the MSc program in Sport & Exercise Nutrition program at Middlesex University which he ran for several years.

 Learn more about Laurent via his personal website: www.LaurentBannock.com